mibmo/word-guesser/README.md

 Since this is just a quick 30-min coding exercise, if there's a legitimate reason (such as a ML crate) needing this crate name, send me a message on [Github](https://github.com/mibmo).
+I'm not looking to squat crate names! :)